 In order for a development project to produce good jobs for local residents, it is important to ensure that the winning contractors support high-quality apprenticeship programs.
 Yet it is just as important that these same high-road contractors work with community groups and other allies to make sure that local residents actually get enrolled in, and get the opportunity to succeed in, the apprenticeship programs.
+Given the right set of circumstances, an MOU may be used either to seal an agreement or to supplement other contracts.
 Three mechanisms can be useful in accomplishing this goal: (1) a preapprenticeship program; (2) a "first source" agreement; and (3) an Apprenticeship Utilization Requirement.
 They are explained below.
 Once negotiated and agreed upon, these mechanisms-as well as a method to monitor the progress of these mechanisms (see Step 5)-can be included as bid provisions or as part of a legislative mandate, a PLA, or an MOU.